RudoBrus/dutch-roundnet-ranking/README.md

 ### Running the ranking calculator locally

-You can update the ranking calculator by opening a pull request and tagging it with "update-ranking".
-Once the pull request is created, GitHub automation will generate a commit that updates the ranking.
-After reviewing the changes, you can merge the pull request.

-Alternatively, you can run the ranking calculator locally by executing the following command:
+You can run the ranking calculator locally by executing the following command:

 ```bash